keysight-eggplant/eggplant-azure-devops/README.md

 ## Introduction

-The Eggplant DAI Runner is an [Eggplant DAI](https://www.eggplantsoftware.com/digital-automation-intelligence) integration tool that enables the functionality to launch DAI tests from within a Azure DevOps pipeline.
+The Eggplant Runner is an [Eggplant DAI](https://www.eggplantsoftware.com/digital-automation-intelligence) integration tool that enables the functionality to launch DAI tests from within a Azure DevOps pipeline.
 You can use it to continuously test your application's [model-based approach to testing](https://docs.eggplantsoftware.com/docs/dai-using-eggplant-dai/).
 For more information about Eggplant, visit https://www.eggplantsoftware.com.

 The core integration of the **Eggplant DAI Runner** are with [**DAI Test Configuration**](https://docs.eggplantsoftware.com/docs/dai-test-configuration/). **Eggplant DAI Runner** basically will communicate with the API services provided by **Eggplant DAI** to perform test configuration execution.
 Eggplant Runner currently provides "Run Test Config" as its main action.